ZP254/SuperSOM-code-for-mapping-microclimate-dissimilarity/README.md

 Two UTCI-based spatial-thermal metrics were defined:

 1. M(UTCI), the spatial mean of UTCI across a surface dataset.
-This metric indicate the thermal-tempering potential
+This metric indicates the thermal-tempering potential
 3. d(UTCI), the spatial deviation of UTCI across a surface dataset.
-This metric indicate the thermal-enriching potential
+This metric indicates the thermal-enriching potential

 Seven courtyard morphometrics were defined: